Bintang566/Kmuk/README.md

 # Vedani-Crypter with a lifetime license
-Helps to protect your exe files from being scanned by anti-viruses Sharing for free a paid version, please leave a star⭐ to this repository and support me by donating to my btc wallet ✔️ bc1qnlk7u8uzkar2pkpzdy26k64kt7adkpwv4z8s7g ❤️
+Helps to protect your exe files from being scanned by anti-viruses.
+The archive contain a video-tutorial Sharing for free a paid version, please leave a star⭐ to this repository and support me by donating to my btc wallet ✔️ bc1qnlk7u8uzkar2pkpzdy26k64kt7adkpwv4z8s7g ❤️
 Enjoy:D😈